Stay Connected Book Now

 “What makes our House a ‘home’ is our people – they are the heart and soul of our brand.
 They share an innate love of life and delight in spending meaningful time with our guests.”

-GENERAL MANAGER, THE TEMPLE HOUSE
+HOTEL MANAGER, THE TEMPLE HOUSE

 “We want a stay at The Temple House to be a uniquely Chengdu experience, one you can’t have elsewhere.
 An experience rooted in local culture.”

-GENERAL MANAGER, THE TEMPLE HOUSE
+HOTEL MANAGER, THE TEMPLE HOUSE

 “We want a stay at The Temple House to be a uniquely Chengdu experience, one you can’t have elsewhere.
 An experience rooted in local culture.”